thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/basic/thingsboard-upload-example-dashboard.md

 {% assign importDashboardPE = '
     ===
         image: /images/user-guide/dashboards/creating-dash.png,
-        title: Go to Dashboard groups through the main menu on the left of the screen, to add a new dashboard group, click the "+" sign in the upper right corner of the screen, or open the "All" dashboard group.
+        title: Go to Dashboard groups through the main menu on the left side of the screen, to add a new dashboard group, click the "+" sign in the upper right corner of the screen, or open the "All" dashboard group.
     ===
         image: /images/user-guide/dashboards/dashboard-import-pe.png,
         title: Open Dashboard group by pressing on the icon "Open" (Or just by clicking on the row for TB 3.4+).